 - Avoid making operating system calls based on user input

-There are a number of mechanisms for maintaining a user’s “state” while authenticated within your application, including encrpyted variables within the URL, hidden form elements, and cookies.
-Note that none of these methods are secure from an attack: URL variables can be easily modified and both hidden form elements and cookies can be manipulated with tools like Firebug.
+There are a number of mechanisms for maintaining a user’s “state” while authenticated within your application, including encrypted variables within the URL, hidden form elements, and cookies.
+None of these methods are secure from an attack: URL variables can be easily modified and both hidden form elements and cookies can be manipulated with client-side browser development tools and proxies.